theSmaw/interview-questions/README.md

 describe the architecture of your latest project

 what is your favourite MV* architecture?
+  - what are the roles of each object?
+  - why use MV*?

 what is your favourite language?
   - what is missing from it?